Ranger 7: Mission profile

 On July 6, Ranger 7 completed its ground testing and was stacked atop the booster.
 On July 9, a NASA committee met and deemed the booster and spacecraft fully ready for launch, which was targeted for the 27th.

 The first countdown on July 27 failed due to a defective battery in the Atlas and a problem with the ground guidance equipment.
 The next day, all went smoothly and Ranger 7 lifted off from LC-12 at 12:50 PM EST. The weather was clear and cloudless on this launch and Atlas staging was observed by tracking cameras.
 The expected propellant cloud enveloped the booster, but no anomalous events occurred this time.
 Thirty minutes after liftoff, the Agena restarted to boost Ranger 7 on a trajectory towards the Moon.

-The flight trajectory for Ranger 7 was quite accurate, but a short midcourse correction would still be needed to ensure impact in the Sea of Storms instead of the far side of the Moon, which was carried out early on the morning of July 29.
+The flight trajectory for Ranger 7 was quite accurate, but a short midcourse correction was carried out early on the morning of July 29 to ensure impact in the Sea of Storms instead of the far side of the Moon.
 The warmup period for the TV cameras would be performed earlier and made shorter than on Ranger 6.
 Out of fear of jeopardizing the mission, ground controllers decided that the probe's orientation was acceptable enough and they would not risk maneuvering with the attitude control thrusters to get into a better angle.
 At 6:09 AM PDT, the first video imagery reached Earth.

 As Ranger 7 sped towards the surface of the Moon, TV camera performance remained normal.
-Images of the cratered lunar surface continued to filter back to JPL headquarters in Pasadena, California and finally, at 6:25, impact occurred and all signals from the probe ceased.
+Images of the cratered lunar surface continued to filter back to JPL headquarters in Pasadena, California, and finally, at 6:25, impact occurred and all signals from the probe ceased.
 In the JPL control room, there was "rapturous celebration".
 Ranger 7 had delivered the first close-distance imagery of the lunar surface and "more than anything, even the manned Mercury missions, had at last undone the sting Americans felt at Sputnik 1's launch".

 The photographs returned from the probe found that the Moon was most likely "very craggy and rocky with debris everywhere".
 After speaking to the media, NASA officials were peppered with the obvious question – did the Moon have a surface solid enough that humans could safely land on it?
-Geologist Gerard Kuiper replied that, judging by the images, it seemed likely that at least some of the Moon was smooth enough to land a spacecraft on.
+Geologist Gerard Kuiper replied that judging by the images, it seemed likely that at least some of the Moon was smooth enough to land a spacecraft on.
 However, the actual hardness of the surface couldn't be determined with certainty until a soft landing was made.
 Nonetheless, Ranger 7's images did seem to suggest that it was solid enough.